 Alongside the lowest possible energy consumption, reliability is another important aspect with regard to refrigerated cabinets in supermarkets.
 The 1.25 m long standard elements are normally fitted with one to two fans.
 If a fan fails, it is important to localize and rectify the fault quickly without any adverse effect on the cooling chain and before any food perishes.
 Preventive maintenance and fan monitoring are also useful.

-Networking via the serial interface for communication via MODBUS-RTU is helpful in this case.
+Here, the networking via the serial interface for communication via MODBUS-RTU helps with the ESM motors.
 It permits the implementation of numerous surveillance, control and regulation functions in real time by way of remote monitoring.
 For instance, it is possible to monitor motor operating times with regard to preventive maintenance and to simply localize the fan concerned when service work is needed.
 Networking via the MODBUS-RTU communication protocol also permits rapid adaptation to changes in operating conditions, for example the cooling temperature can be attained more quickly after defrosting cycles by increasing the fan speed.

 Does it really always have to be ATEX?